MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-slack-provisioning-tutorial.md

 ## Configuring user provisioning to Slack

-This section guides you through connecting your Azure AD to Slack's user account provisioning API, and configuring the provisoning service to create, update and disable assigned user accounts in Slack based on user and group assignment in Azure AD.
+This section guides you through connecting your Azure AD to Slack's user account provisioning API, and configuring the provisioning service to create, update and disable assigned user accounts in Slack based on user and group assignment in Azure AD.

 **Tip:** You may also choose to enabled SAML-based Single Sign-On for Slack, following the instructions provided in (Azure portal)[https://portal.azure.com].
-Single sign-on can be configured independenty of automatic provisioning, though these two features compliment each other.
+Single sign-on can be configured independently of automatic provisioning, though these two features compliment each other.

 ### To configure automatic user account provisioning to Slack in Azure AD: